 The cross-cut method assesses how the coating behaves in the event of damage and shear stress.
 The test is not suitable for layer thicknesses of more than 250 µm and for structured surfaces with greater layer thicknesses.
 Since the cross-cut is a destructive test, the process is only carried out in defined areas on the component or on sample parts at the beginning of the project.

 A grid is scratched into the coating to be tested.
-Depending on the area of
+Depending on the area of application, coating properties and substrate material, the standard recommends different cutting tools, numbers and spacing of cuts.

 After a successful cross-cut test, the cutting directions are cleaned with a soft brush.
 As a rule, especially in the automotive industry, an adhesive tape defined in the standard is additionally stuck onto the cutting grid with a finger, applying light pressure.
 The adhesive tape is then removed with an even peeling movement.